 |Lowest Risk When Local Soil Information Is Unknown|

 |Stabilize Light Structures Such As Decks Or Stoops|

 |Limited Disturbance To Lawn & Landscaping|

 |Permanently Stabilize Foundation Without Maintenance|

 |Ability To Lift Home Back To Level|

-At Woods Basement Systems, we're proud of our permanent, warranted solutions for foundation settlement of all types.
+At Woods Basement Systems, Inc., we're proud of our permanent, warrantied solutions for foundation settlement of all types.
 Our team of in-house, certified contractors have repaired settling foundations throughout Illinois & Missouri, and we're ready to help you.

 If you would like a free foundation helical pier installation quote, call or e-mail us today!
 Each of our quotes comes at no obligation and includes an on-site inspection, free consultation, and a complimentary copy of our 90-page, color foundation repair book.

-We're proud to serve Springfield, St. Charles, St. Louis, Danville, Carbondale, Lake St. Louis, Cape Girardeau, Ballwin, Alton, Charleston, Edwardsville and all surrounding areas.
+We're proud to serve Florissant, Springfield, St. Charles, St. Louis, O'Fallon, Chesterfield, Granite City, Danville, Cape Girardeau, Fenton, Urbana and all surrounding areas.